 So!
-This combination of posting once per week and allowing as many words as I wish to flow from my mind through the keys, has freed up my time a little (to this workaholic, that means I now have a weekend day off and don’t know what to do with myself).
+This combination of posting once per week and allowing as many words as I wish to flow from my mind through the keys has freed up my time a little (to this workaholic, which means I now have a weekend day off and don’t know what to do with myself).

 I achieved a rare moment of stillness this afternoon that I haven’t felt in months.
 Laying in my nest with my laptop propped up on a pillow, I opened up a blank document and within half an hour’s time had written a personal essay of over 2,000 words.
 Shonda Rhimes calls this experience “the hum“, and it’s something I didn’t know I missed until I felt it again.

-The hum occurs when you’re hard at work, completely absorbed, and a strong connection courses through you that resembles a drug-induced high.
-The hum comes from true joy and love in what you are experiencing in that very moment.
-I imagine the same brain centres are lit up when you’re experiencing the hum as the parts of your brain that are active when you are in love, and during cocaine use.
+The hum occurs when you’re hard at work, completely absorbed, and strong connection courses through you that resemble a drug-induced high.
+The hum comes from true joy and love in what you are experiencing at that very moment.
+I imagine the same brain centers are lit up when you’re experiencing the hum as the parts of your brain that are active when you are in love, and during cocaine use.
 The hum is a wonderful drug that gives you business power and allows you to push through hurdles and get things done.